 Our Method.
 We seldom look online.
 Since everyone is there, it’s hard to find a good deal.
 We contact owners and shoppers and visit small agencies to get their unlisted properties.
 There are hundreds in Barcelona.
 No license is needed to sell property in Spain so anyone can sell.

-7) Property found.
 You found the property you want to buy.
 Move fast.
 If it’s a good deal it won’t last long.
-See this article for a typical purchase.
+See these property buying rules for a typical purchase.

 Searching for a property is hard work.
 Doing things in the correct order will save you a lot of time and frustration.
 Contact us for advice at firstname.lastname@example.org